Brinyte T28 Artemis Flashlight Review

-It’ll come on in the output corresponding to to where the rotary is in the dial.
-Thus it’s possible to change the output level with the light off, and always start in whatever output you want.
+It’ll come on in the output corresponding to where the rotary is in the dial.
+Thus it’s possible to change the output level with the light off and always start in whatever output you want.

-A final operation mechanism is the remote switch.
+A final operation mechanism is a remote switch.
 This is a whole tailcap replacement, and when using this tailcap you lose the rotary mechanism.
-However you gain a button ramping feature.
+However, you gain a button ramping feature.
 On and off are a separate button (in the center).

 Here’s a UI table!

 |On||Click Tail Switch||Off|